 How to Pick the Best Hypervisor

 Proxmox and VMware ESXi both offer what’s known as Type 1 hypervisors, which run on bare metal rather than through the host’s operating system.
-Below are a few of the features buyers must consider when evaluating virtualization solutions.
+Below are some features buyers must consider when evaluating virtualization solutions.

 |Basis||Debian Linux KVM||VMkernel|